jhanzak/common-lander/README.md

 # common-lander

-Luna lander like game made with LÖVE, developed as part of common code learns.
+Luna lander like game made with LÖVE, quickly hacked together as part of common code learns.